YourePrettyGood/PIBv1_manuscript/README.md

 The analysis pipelines were used for any analysis of the jointly called and filtered dataset.
-Many analysis pipelines are provided as Nextflow pipelines (mostly DSL1, some as DSL2), while some analyses performed by other co-authors will be provided as submodules pointing to their respective repositories.
+Many analysis pipelines are provided as Nextflow pipelines (mostly DSL1, some as DSL2), while some analyses performed by other co-authors are provided as submodules pointing to their respective repositories.
+The [`ANALYSIS.md`](/ANALYSIS.md) document provides a lot of details about the inputs, commands, thought process, and choices involved in each analysis, so please read that for details.

 Analyses include: